-The Indian community celebrates two main festivals – Deepavali, the festival of lights and Thaipusam, an annual fair of the Hindu deity Murugan, held at Batu Caves along with many other smaller religious events every year.
+The Indian community celebrates two main festivals that accounts for one of the major Malaysian festivals – Deepavali, the festival of lights and Thaipusam, an annual fair of the Hindu deity Murugan, held at Batu Caves along with many other smaller religious events every year.

 Another community which is an amalgamation of both local and Indian cultures is called Indian Muslim Peranakans (Jawi Pekan) who live in Penang.

 Influence of Indian Culture on Malaysian Cuisine

 The Indian community in Malaysia has had an enormous influence on Malay cuisine, which has resulted in the creation of a variety of popular dishes.
 The use of spices makes it flavourful, which makes Indian food being well received by Malaysians from all ethnic and religious backgrounds.